gboehl/dynare/doc/manual/source/the-model-file.rst

 Dynare allows simulating models with up to two occasionally-binding constraints by relying on a piecewise linear solution as in *Guerrieri and Iacoviello (2015)*.
-It also allows estimating such models employing either the inversion filter of *Cuba-Borda, Guerrieri, and Iacoviello (2019)* or the piecewise Kalman filter of *Giovannini, Pfeiffer, and Ratto (2021)*.
+It also allows estimating such models employing either the inversion filter of *Cuba-Borda, Guerrieri, Iacoviello, and Zhong (2019)* or the piecewise Kalman filter of *Giovannini, Pfeiffer, and Ratto (2021)*.
 To trigger computations involving occasionally-binding constraints requires